EdgeApp/react-native-airship/README.md

 - AirshipModal - A white modal box.
 Dims the rest of the screen, so tapping outside will dismiss the modal.
 - AirshipToast - Emulates the Android Toast component in a cross-platform way.

+There is also a demo application in the `AirshipDemo` folder of this git repository, which you can use to view the demos.
+Just run `yarn install` in that folder and then either `yarn android` or `yarn ios` to launch the application.

 All the demo components use `react-native-safe-area-context` to avoid the edges of the screen.
 You will need to set up this library [according to its instructions](https://github.com/th3rdwave/react-native-safe-area-context#getting-started) before you you can uses these demos.